Floopert/CW2024/Readme.md

 ### fine tuned so that each bullet can now only register collision with one enemy at a time.
 In the original code, one bullet can register collision with multiple enemies if enemy hitboxes overlap closely.
 [Commit: 6258a12]

 ### fine tuned so that only kills from user projectiles will add to the kill score for progression of next level.
+[Commit: 6258a12]
-Collision between user plane with enemy plane OR enemy plane reaching end of screen now only deducts life, but score does not increase.
+    Description: Collision between user plane with enemy plane OR enemy plane reaching end of screen now only deducts life, but score does not increase.
 E.g. the kill score required to progress from level one to two is 10.
 If user projectile destroyed 6 planes, user plane collided with 2 planes, 2 enemy planes reached the left edge of screen, total kill score is still only 6 and user cannot progress to level two yet.
 However, 4 lives will already have been deducted.
-[Commit: 6258a12]

 ### fine tuned so that hitboxes of all objects are now more closely wrapped around the actual image.
+[Commit: 5653dea]
-The initial hitbox from the original was too huge due to redundant white spaces in png image.
+    Description: The initial hitbox from the original was too huge due to redundant white spaces in png image.
 Scale and x,y position of all images are also adjusted to match the newly modified images.
-[Commit: 5653dea]

 ### user plane can now move left and right as well.
 [Commit: 3ea6455]